Haphazard 2025 at Z-arts

-Prepare for something completely out of the ordinary at Haphazard as the glorious Z-arts building is transformed from top to bottom into a curious land of brilliantly bonkers free interactive experiences and performance.
+Prepare for something completely out of the ordinary as the glorious Z-arts building is transformed into a curious land of brilliantly bonkers interactive encounters.
+Haphazard returns to Hulme this summer with another afternoon of freewheeling live art for all ages – part performance trail, part sensory playground, all brought to life by the ever-inventive Word of Warning.

-Days like this of free, top quality experimental arts for families to stretch imaginations of all ages are few and far between so hats off to the creative teams involved.
-We love that this day showcases the work of some of the most exciting new live artists around and that you can pop in for a brief crazy encounter or for the entire antic-filled afternoon.
+Days like this – offering free, top-notch experimental arts designed to stretch imaginations across generations – are few and far between.
+Hats off to the creative teams involved.
+We love that Haphazard showcases some of the most exciting new live artists around, and that you can drop in for a brief crazy encounter or stick around for the full antic-filled afternoon.

 What's on at Z-arts